SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 "Here ya go, seems like Fluttershy wrote it."

-Applejack gives me the first note, I remember it well.
+Applejack gives me the first note, pulling it from her saddlebag, I remember it well.

 I scan the note, pretending to read it.